privatenumber/tsx/CONTRIBUTING.md

 Keep comments focused on fixing the issue.

-Comments like "updates?", "also happening in ...", or discussing workarounds will be hidden.
+Off-topic comments, comments that don't add value (e.g. "updates?", "also happening in ..."), and discussing workarounds will be hidden or deleted.

-Issues may be locked post-verification to direct further conversation & action to PRs.
+After an issue is confirmed, the thread may sometimes be locked to direct further conversation & action to PRs.

 > [!TIP]
 > **⚡️ Get issues addressed faster!**